Down Syndrome (Trisomy 21)

 Obie Editorial Team

-Down syndrome does not typically affect a woman's ability to get pregnant, stay pregnant or give birth to a normal, healthy baby.
-Women with Down syndrome may be at increased risk of sexual abuse.
+Importantly, Down syndrome does not typically impede a woman's ability to conceive, maintain a pregnancy, or give birth to healthy babies.
+However, women with Down syndrome should be aware of the increased risk associated with sexual exploitation, which emphasizes the importance of safeguarding and support networks.

 Read More